 Popular with British pilgrims, this route is described in the guidebook.
 It takes pilgrims or trekkers through cities such as A Coruña or Ferrol.

 - Based on daily walks varying from 12km to 24km

 - Shows all accommodation options from hostels to monastery stays

 - Available on Kindle and paperback

 - Short read for an immersive experience

-- Maps can be hard to read due to its compact size
+- Maps can be hard to read due to their compact size

 The Camino Ingles: 6 days to Santiago by Susan Jagannath

 Based on the author’s personal experience along Camino Ingles, the guidebook is a good read before or during the pilgrimage.